erica-batra/erica-batra/README.md

 **The DevOps skills transfer.** Infrastructure knowledge, automation, CI/CD, scripting—all of it's useful in security.
 You're just applying it differently.

 **Security is a mindset shift.** In DevOps, you're optimizing for availability and speed.
 In security, you're thinking about what could go wrong and how to limit the damage when it does.

+## What I'm Planning Next

+Not all of this will land right away, but it's the direction:

+- IAM escalation scenario (walk through a full path, then harden it)
+- Secrets management scenario with rotation failures
+- Add more detection playbooks (short, practical, actually runnable)
+- Expand the policy analyzer into a CI/CD check
+- Write one or two incident postmortems (sanitized) for learning

 ## How My GitHub is Organized